 - More internalized understandings of what is communicated (ex: "in-jokes")

-- Decisions and activities focus around personal face-to-face communication, often around a central, authoritative figure
+- Decisions and activities focus on personal face-to-face communication, often around a central, authoritative figure

 - Strong awareness of who is accepted/belongs vs. "outsiders"